threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ### What do CRU, MRU, HRU and SRU mean on the Threefold Explorer?

 CRU means the number of virtual cores.
 MRU means the GB of ram (memory).
 HRU means the HDD capacity storage and SRU means the SSD capacity storage.

 ***

+### I have more than one Threefold 3node farm, but I want all my 3nodes on only one farm.
+How can I put all my 3nodes on one farm?
+How can I change the farm ID of my 3node?

+If you have more than one 3node associated with more than one farm, it is possible to put all the 3nodes under only one farm.
+The following shows how to change the farm ID of your 3node.

+For each 3node, you need to create a new USB key Zero-OS boostrap image associated with the chosen farm ID.
+This will ensure your 3node links to the chosen farm.
+To create a new USB key Zero-OS bootstrap image, you can download the bootstrap image [here](https://v3.bootstrap.grid.tf/) or you can clone an existing USB key bootstrap image associated with the chosen farm ID.
+In both case, you can use a software like [BalenaEtcher](https://www.balena.io/etcher/).
+Once you have the new USB key bootstrap image, plug it into the 3node and reboot the server.
+After reboot, the 3node will have the same node ID as before, but it will now be associated with the chosen farm ID.

+Note: If you want a new node ID for your 3node, you will need to wipe the main SSD of your 3node.

+***